Study Abroad in Spain!

 Madrid, the capital of Spain since 1561, is a cosmopolitan city with 4 million inhabitants.
 Well known for its hospitality and openness, it's easy to feel at home in Madrid.
 Its impressive cultural heritage combines the historic with the modern, and is evident in its museums and monuments, notably the Prado Museum and the Royal Palace.
 Madrid is one of the liveliest cities in Europe, combining cultural and leisure activities for all tastes.

-The program will be held on the campus of Antonio de Nebrija University.
-Antonio de Nebrija University is a private and independent university officially accredited by the Spanish Government.
+The program will be held on the campus of Universidad Nebrija.
+Universidad Nebrija is a private and independent university officially accredited by the Spanish Government.
 The University takes its name from the 15th century humanist who published the first grammar of the Spanish language in 1492.
 In keeping with the effort to expand Spanish language and culture and to promote understanding between people of many nations, Nebrija welcomes international students to the Madrid campus where they can experience modern Spain in a traditional university setting.

-The Centro de Estudios Hispánicos Antonio de Nebrija has three decades of experience in the teaching of and research in Spanish as a foreign language.
+The Nebrija University Centro de Estudios Hispánicos has three decades of experience in the teaching of and research in Spanish as a foreign language.
 All instructors are native speakers and specialists in Spanish language, literature, history, politics, and art.
 They have accompanied hundreds of students in their efforts to learn or perfect their Spanish language while immersed in the academic and social life of a Spanish university.

-- January 7: Universidad de Nebrija orientation and welcome dinner
+- January 9: Universidad Nebrija orientation and welcome dinner

 - May 15: Nebrija holiday (San Isidro)